Appeasement: Remilitarisation of the Rhineland

 Under the Versailles Settlement, the Rhineland was demilitarised.
 Germany accepted that arrangement under the Locarno Treaties of 1925.
-Hitler claimed that it threatened Germany and, on 7 March 1936, sent the Wehrmacht into the Rhineland.
+Hitler claimed that it prevented Germany’s self-defence, and, on 7 March 1936, sent the Wehrmacht into the Rhineland.
 He gambled on Britain not getting involved but was unsure of how France would react.
 The action was opposed by many of his advisers.
 His officers had orders to withdraw if they met French resistance.
 France consulted Britain and lodged protests with the League but took no action.
-Prime Minister Stanley Baldwin said that Britain lacked the forces to back its guarantees to France and that in any case, public opinion would not allow so.
+Prime Minister Stanley Baldwin said that Britain lacked the forces (according to intelligence that turned out to have vastly overestimated the German forces’ strength) to back its guarantees to France and that in any case, public opinion would not allow so.

 In Britain, it was thought that the Germans were merely walking into "their own backyard".
 Hugh Dalton, a Labour Party MP who usually advocated stiff resistance to Germany, said that neither the British people nor Labour would support military or economic sanctions.
+Therefore, unlike over Abyssinia, here public opinion coincided with that of the government’s in not opposing the act of agression for the sake of restoring Germany to an equitable position to create a lasting peace order by overturning that of Versailles.

 In the Council of the League, only the Soviet Union proposed sanctions against Germany.
 Hitler, who was invited to negotiate, proposed a non-aggression pact with the Western powers.
 When asked for details, he did not reply.
 Hitler's occupation of the Rhineland had persuaded him that the international community would not resist him, and it put Germany in a powerful strategic position.